malloydata/malloy/packages/malloy-render/README.md

 ## Using the Bundled Renderer

-Any JS platform with JSON results from a DB query execution and a PreparedResult object from Malloy library (or from Malloy Service) should be able to use the bundled renderer to create an HTML Malloy Result.
-The renderer bundle is avialable from v0.0.118 onwards.
+Any web browser with JSON results from a DB query execution and a PreparedResult object from the Malloy library should be able to use the bundled renderer to create an HTML Malloy Result.
+The renderer bundle is available from v0.0.118 onwards.
 Example usage:

 ```js
 var script = document.createElement('script');